Drink More, Not Less for Overactive Bladder

 Normal Bladder Function

 In normal urination, nerves in the bladder signal to the brain when the bladder is full and needs to be emptied.
-The pelvic floor muscles that are usually tightened relax, and the muscles of the bladder constrict.
-This forces urine out of the body through the urethra.
+The pelvic floor muscles that are usually tightened relax, and the bladder muscles constrict; this forces urine out of the body through the urethra.

 Causes of Overactive Bladder

-With an overactive bladder, the bladder constricts when it is not full, creating the strong, immediate urge to urinate.
-Sometimes this urge causes incontinence, or involuntary urination.
+With an overactive bladder, the bladder constricts when it is not full, creating a strong, immediate urge to urinate.
+Sometimes this urge causes incontinence or involuntary urination.

 Potential causes of overactive bladder include: